Suggested Aftercare Products

 CLEANING INSTRUCTIONS FOR INSIDE THE MOUTH

-Rinse mouth with cleaning solution for 30 seconds after meals, and at bedtime (4-5 times daily) during the entire healing period.
+Rinse mouth with saline solution for 30 seconds after meals, and at bedtime (4-5 times daily) during the entire healing period.

 Cleaning too often or with too strong a rinse can cause discolouration and irritation of your mouth and piercing.